luismiddleton/mobx-router/repomix-output.md

    */
   component: ReactElement;
   /**
+   * Child routes
+   * @note Not all routes need to have children, but if they do, they will be rendered inside the parent route's component.
+   */
+  children?: Route[];
+  /**
    * A callback function that loads data before rendering the component.
    * @todo Add support for onLoaderSuccess and onLoaderError */